Universal Ahlfors--David regularity of Steiner trees: Example of a non-regular tree

 \begin{theorem} There is a full tree $\St$ for a countable terminal set $\mathcal{A} \subset \mathbb{R}^2$ lying on a circle such that the set of branching points of $\St$ has 4 accumulation points. \end{theorem}

 \begin{remark} Actually, these accumulation points are exactly the accumulation points of $\mathcal{A}$.
 Theorem~\ref{th:4pointsmax} shows that the quantity 4 cannot be increased. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{th:example}] Here we again identify points in the plane with complex numbers.
 Consider the unit circle $\omega$.
-Let $\St_0$ be the Steiner tree for the rectangle $P = \mathcal{A}_0$ with vertices $\pm e^{\pi i/6}$, $\pm e^{5\pi i/6}$.
+Let $\St_0$ be the Steiner tree for the set $\mathcal{A}_0 = \{\pm e^{\pi i/6}, \pm e^{5\pi i/6}\}$, whose points form rectangle $P$, see the leftmost part of Fig.~\ref{pic:2step0}.
 It is easy to see that $\St_0$ makes angles of $\pi/3$ with $\omega$ at the vertices.
-We construct a series of full trees $\St_j$ for terminals $\mathcal{A}_j$, whose segments are parallel to the same three straight lines.
-Moreover, the tree $\St_j$ is unique, and any other locally minimal tree is longer by at least $\delta_j > 0$.
+We construct a sequence of full trees $\St_j$ for terminals $\mathcal{A}_j$, whose edges are parallel to the same three straight lines.
+Moreover, every tree $\St_j$ is unique Steiner tree for $\mathcal{A}_j$, and any other locally minimal tree for $\mathcal{A}_j$ is longer than $\St_j$ by at least $\delta_j > 0$, which will be defined later.